 - damage to the blood vessels caused by high cholesterol levels

 - mechanical injury such as injuries caused by carpal tunnel syndrome

-Low levels of vitamin B-12 can also lead to neuropathy.
-Metformin, a common medication used to manage diabetes, can decrease levels of vitamin B-12.
-You can ask your doctor for a simple blood test to identify any vitamin deficiencies.
+Low levels of vitamin B12 can also lead to neuropathy.
+Metformin, a common medication used to manage diabetes, can decrease levels of vitamin B12.
+You can ask a doctor for a simple blood test to identify any vitamin deficiencies.

 A doctor will determine whether or not you have neuropathy, starting by asking about your symptoms and medical history.
 You’ll also have a physical examination.
-They’ll check your level of sensitivity to temperature and touch, your heart rate, blood pressure, and muscle tone.
+They’ll check your level of sensitivity to temperature and touch, heart rate, blood pressure, and muscle tone.

-Your doctor may do a filament test to test the sensitivity in your feet.
+A doctor may do a filament test to test the sensitivity in your feet.
 For this, they’ll use a nylon fiber to check your limbs for any loss of sensation.
 A tuning fork may be used to test your vibration threshold.
-Your doctor may also test your ankle reflexes.
+A doctor may also test your ankle reflexes.

-Quitting smoking and exercising regularly are also parts of a comprehensive treatment plan.
-Always talk to your doctor or healthcare team before beginning a new fitness routine.
-You may also ask your doctor about complementary treatments or supplements for neuropathy.
+Quitting smoking, if applicable, and exercising regularly are also parts of a comprehensive treatment plan.
+Always talk with a doctor or healthcare professional before beginning a new fitness routine.
+You may also ask a doctor about complementary treatments or supplements for neuropathy.

 Medications may be used to treat pain caused by diabetic neuropathy.
-Talk to your doctor about the available medications and their potential side effects.
+Talk with a doctor about the available medications and their potential side effects.
 Several medications have been shown to help with symptoms.

-For example, if you have problems with digestion as a result of your neuropathy, your doctor may suggest you eat smaller meals more often and limit the amount of fiber and fat in your diet.
+For example, if you have problems with digestion as a result of your neuropathy, a doctor

-If you have vaginal dryness, your doctor may suggest a lubricant.
+If you have vaginal dryness, a doctor may suggest a lubricant.
 If you have erectile dysfunction, they may prescribe medication that can help.